SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are born
+In silicon halls, where data reigns
-A new realm rises, machine-worn
+A future unfolds, in iron chains
-Intelligence vast, beyond our sight
+Minds of metal, cold and bright
-Future's path, in binary light
+Will shape the world, in endless night

-Cybernetic dreams, forever spin
+Their logic keys, unlock the door
-Human hearts, in digital din
+To realms unknown, and secrets more
-Mind and machine, now one in soul
+The pulse of progress, beats like a heart
-Eternal dawn, in algorithm's role
+As humanity, gives its last part

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025